Cecilapp/Cecil/docs/4-Configuration.md

 ### generators

-Generators are used by Cecil to create new pages (e.g.: sitemap, feed, pagination, etc.) from existing pages or from other sources, like configuration file or external sources.
+Generators are used by Cecil to create additional pages (e.g.: sitemap, feed, pagination, etc.) from existing pages, or from other sources like the configuration file or external sources.

-List of generators provided by Cecil, in a defined order:
+Below the list of Generators provided by Cecil, in a defined order:

 ```yaml
 generators: